Course Outline

 4 Demonstrate and apply your understanding of the ethical responsibilities and professional requirements underpinning the use of a strengths-based approach.
 Ethical

-5 Demonstrate and utilise a solution-focused approach to build on progress and change with a client.
+5 Demonstrate and utilise a solution-focused approach to build on progress, change, health and wellbeing for the clients that counsellors serve.
 Empowered

 6 Demonstrate effective communication through written reports and oral presentations, complying with accepted APA 7th ed. guidelines.
 Knowledgeable